alexrt3/FromYouFlowers_assessment/README.md

-This is the Web application created for FromYouFlowers's Assessment.
+<p>This is the Web application created for FromYouFlowers's Assessment.

 The goal was to create two API endpoints that displayed data based off the two problems provided.